stevemckinney/iamsteve/data/blog/00068-type-scale-line-height-lengths.md

 date: "2015-03-30T08:00:00+00:00"
 lastmod: "2016-08-28T11:01:24+00:00"
 summary: "Good typography is playing a bigger role in the design of websites nowadays.
 However when starting out it’s something that is overlooked.
 Considering the web is all about content, it’s important that we give everyone a good reading experience.I’m starting with a few examples that can really help improve your reading experience.
 I want to help you understand why these things are important and provide guidance as to why it does work."
-metadesc: How to choose a harmonious type scale and set comfortable line lengths and line height, that scale well with responsive type sizes."
+metadesc: "How to choose a harmonious type scale and set comfortable line lengths and line height, that scale well with responsive type sizes."
 theme: "#fffbf2"
 tags: ["Design"]
 categories: ["Design"]